amanfinds/amansrivastava_2511827_part2_kpi_experiment/README.md

 - **Risks to monitor:** Refund rate, support ticket volume, revenue quality (revenue per converted user), and time-to-convert.
 - **Evidence required:** A statistically valid Control vs Treatment comparison on the North Star metric, a guardrail review, and a segment-level check.

-The full problem framing and final recommendation are detailed in `outputs/recommendation_memo.md`.

 ## Dataset Description